-The next thing to specify is which players should be considered eligible for your campaign:
+Specify which players are eligible for your campaign:

-The segment is which players will be targeted by the campaign – in this case we have selected all players.
+The segment is which players to target in the campaign – in this case we have selected all players.

-The exclusion segment is which players will be excluded from the campaign – in this case ‘Whales’ who have spent more than $100 in the game.
+The exclusion segment is which players to exclude from the campaign – in this case ‘Whales’ who have spent more than $100 in the game.

-Player segments are automated, they will update automatically.
+Player segments are automated and update automatically.
 You can define the criteria for a player segment in the Player Segment Manager.

 Campaign Timescale and Delivery Time

-Campaigns can be configured to start immediately or some time in the future, set to run until a defined date or forever (until you pause or delete it) and the delivery timezone can be set:
+You can configure campaigns to start immediately or some time in the future, set to run until a defined date or forever (until you pause or delete it) and the delivery timezone can be set:

 Campaign Priority and Player Reset Conditions

-The Player Progress Reset option can be used reset a player’s progress in a multi-step campaign, effectively removing them from a campaign and resetting them back to the start.
+The Player Progress Reset option resets a player’s progress in a multi-step campaign.
+This effectively removes them from a campaign and resets them back to the start.

-The rules of engagement priority score lets you prioritize the order campaigns should be considered in, lowest to highest, as a player may qualify for more than one campaign but your global rules of engagement may specify that only one message can be delivered per day.
+The rules of engagement priority score lets you prioritize the order in which to consider campaigns, lowest to highest, as a player may qualify for more than one campaign but your global rules of engagement may specify that only one message can be delivered per day.

 You can specify if your campaign should run as an A/B test or not by toggling the A/B Test button: